Tunisian trial shines light on use of military courts

 “These men weren’t wearing uniforms and they didn’t have a warrant,” Ayari told The Associated Press.
 “It was violent.
 My 4-year-old son still has nightmares about it.”

-A 40-year-old computer engineer turned corruption fighter, Ayari will stand trial again in a military court on Monday, accused of insulting the presidency and defaming the army.
+A 40-year-old computer engineer-turned-corruption fighter, Ayari will stand trial again in a military court on Monday, accused of insulting the presidency and defaming the army.
 It is the latest in a series of trials that shine a light on Tunisia’s use of military courts to push through convictions against civilians.
-Rights groups say the practice has accelerated since Saied’s seizure of power in July, and warn that its use further threatens hard-won freedoms amid Tunisia’s democratic backsliding.
+Rights groups say the practice has accelerated since President Kais Saied’s seizure of power in July, and warn that its use further threatens hard-won freedoms amid Tunisia’s democratic backsliding.

-The charges Ayari faces relate to Facebook posts in which he criticized President Kais Saied, calling him a “pharaoh” and his measures a “military coup.”
-Ayari intends to remain silent in court in a sign of protest against the judicial process, according to Ayari’s lawyer, Malek Ben Amor.
+The charges Ayari faces relate to Facebook posts in which he criticized Saied, calling him a “pharaoh” and his measures a “military coup.”
+Ayari intends to remain silent in court to protest the whole judicial process, according to his lawyer, Malek Ben Amor.

-Amnesty International warns of an “alarming increase” in military courts targeting civilians: In the past three months, it says, 10 civilians have been investigated or prosecuted by military tribunals, while four civilians are facing trial for criticizing the president.
+Amnesty International is warning of an “alarming increase” in Tunisian military courts targeting civilians: In the past three months, it says, 10 civilians have been investigated or prosecuted by military tribunals, while four civilians are facing trial for criticizing the president.

+That’s especially worrying because Tunisia was long considered the only democratic success story to emerge from the Arab Spring uprisings a decade ago, and was long seen as a model for the region.

-An independent member of parliament, Ayari cuts a controversial figure.
-Some suspect him of ties with radical Islam, but he is mostly known for criticizing the army and government and his aggressive corruption investigations.
-One led to the resignation of former Prime Minister Elyes Fakhfakh in 2020 after Ayari published documents proving a conflict of interest.
-In total, Ayari says he has been tried by a military tribunal nine times, leading to three sentencings.
+An independent member of parliament, Ayari is known for criticizing Tunisia’s army and government and for his corruption investigations.
+One led to the resignation of former Prime Minister Elyes Fakhfakh in 2020 after Ayari published documents proving the leader had a conflict of interest.

+Ayari says he has been tried by a military tribunal nine times, leading to three sentences.

 “There is no law in military courts, no independence,” he said.

-Ayari is among Tunisian legislators whose employment status was suspended after Saied dismissed the government and froze parliament on July 25.
+He is among the Tunisian legislators whose employment status was suspended after Saied dismissed the government and froze parliament on July 25.

-The Tunisian president’s surprise measures followed nationwide anti-government protests and rising frustrations with the country’s political elites, widely perceived as corrupt and inefficient in the face of Tunisia’s deteriorating virus, economic and political crises.
+The Tunisian president’s surprise measures followed nationwide anti-government protests and rising frustrations with the North African nation’s political elite, who are widely perceived as corrupt and inefficient in the face of Tunisia’s growing coronavirus crisis and its economic and political woes.

 Saied also revoked the immunity of lawmakers like Ayari, who was swiftly arrested.
 He was jailed in July for a 2018 charge of defaming the army in a Facebook post and sentenced to two months in prison.